Proof of Varagnolo-Vasserot conjecture on cyclotomic categories O: Introduction

-There are two more ramifications of Rouquier's technique that we use.
-One is to check faithfulness only only on standardly filtered objects with prescribed standard filtration terms.
-The other is more significant: to bypass the problem that sometimes the quotient functors to the cyclotomic Hecke categories are not 0-faithful by considering larger quotients.
+There is one more significant extension of Rouquier's technique that we use.
+We bypass the problem that sometimes the quotient functors to the cyclotomic Hecke categories are not 0-faithful by considering larger quotients described in Section \ref{SS_ext_quot_setting}.
+The main result of that section is that the larger quotients of the truncated affine category and of the Cherednik category are equivalent.
+Modulo checking the faithfulness properties of the quotient functor from the affine category $\mathcal{O}$, this yields a proof of the Varagnolo-Vasserot conjecture.

-One of the consequences of the deformation techniques is that the category of standardly filtered objects in the fully deformed truncated affine parabolic category is included into the corresponding GGOR category.
-A problem is to show that this embedding is an equivalence.
-Of course, it is enough to prove that the projectives in the GGOR category lie in the parabolic affine category.
-This finishes our discussion of the deformation techniques.